Constantin Carathéodory: Academic contacts in Germany

-Carathéodory's contacts in Germany were many and included such famous names as: Hermann Minkowski, David Hilbert, Felix Klein, Albert Einstein, Edmund Landau, Hermann Amandus Schwarz, Lipót Fejér.
-During the difficult period of World War II his close associates at the Bavarian Academy of Sciences were Perron and Tietze.
+Carathéodory had numerous contacts in Germany.
+They included such famous names as Hermann Minkowski, David Hilbert, Felix Klein, Albert Einstein, Edmund Landau, Hermann Amandus Schwarz, and Lipót Fejér.
+During the difficult period of World War II, his close associates at the Bavarian Academy of Sciences were Perron and Tietze.

-Einstein, then in a member of the Prussian Academy of Sciences in Berlin, was working on his general theory of relativity when he contacted Carathéodory asking for clarifications on the Hamilton-Jacobi equation and canonical transformations.
+Einstein, then a member of the Prussian Academy of Sciences in Berlin, was working on his general theory of relativity when he contacted Carathéodory for clarifications on the Hamilton-Jacobi equation and canonical transformations.
 He wanted to see a satisfactory derivation of the former and the origins of the latter.
 Einstein told Carathéodory his derivation was "beautiful" and recommended its publication in the Annalen der Physik.
 Einstein employed the former in a 1917 paper titled Zum Quantensatz von Sommerfeld und Epstein (On the Quantum Theorem of Sommerfeld and Epstein).
 Carathéodory explained some fundamental details of the canonical transformations and referred Einstein to E.T.
 Whittaker's Analytical Dynamics.
 Einstein was trying to solve the problem of "closed time-lines" or the geodesics corresponding to the closed trajectory of light and free particles in a static universe, which he introduced in 1917.

 Landau and Schwarz stimulated his interest in the study of complex analysis.

 Academic contacts in Greece

-While in Germany Carathéodory retained numerous links with the Greek academic world about which detailed information may be found in Georgiadou's book.
+While in Germany, Carathéodory retained numerous links with the Greek academic world, details of which can be found in Georgiadou's book.
 He was directly involved with the reorganization of Greek universities.
 An especially close friend and colleague in Athens was Nicolaos Kritikos who had attended his lectures at Göttingen, later going with him to Smyrna, then becoming professor at Athens Polytechnic.
 Kritikos and Carathéodory helped the Greek topologist Christos Papakyriakopoulos take a doctorate in topology at Athens University in 1943 under very difficult circumstances.
-While teaching in Athens University Carathéodory had as undergraduate student Evangelos Stamatis who subsequently achieved considerable distinction as a scholar of ancient Greek mathematical classics.
+While teaching at Athens University, Carathéodory had Evangelos Stamatis as an undergraduate student, who subsequently achieved considerable distinction as a scholar of ancient Greek mathematical classics.